MicrosoftDocs/entra-docs/docs/identity-platform/v2-app-types.md

 To learn how to secure a web API by using OAuth2 access tokens, check out the web API code samples in the [protected web API scenario](scenario-protected-web-api-overview.md).

 In many cases, web APIs also need to make outbound requests to other downstream web APIs secured by Microsoft identity platform.
-To do so, web APIs can take advantage of the **On-Behalf-Of** flow, which allows the web API to exchange an incoming access token for another access token to be used in outbound requests.
+To do so, web APIs can take advantage of the **On-Behalf-Of (OBO)** flow, which allows the web API to exchange an incoming access token for another access token to be used in outbound requests.
 For more info, see the [Microsoft identity platform and OAuth 2.0 On-Behalf-Of flow](v2-oauth2-on-behalf-of-flow.md).

 ## Mobile and native apps